Removing a Fence So As to Share a Yard With a Neighbor

 People spend a lot of money and time making their yards, decks, terraces, gardens, and gazebos appealing.
-If you have a good relationship with your neighbor and you both own your, you can expand your yard space by taking down the fence between your yard and your neighbor's.
+If you have a good relationship with your neighbor and you both own your land (aren't renting), you can expand your yard space by taking down the fence between your yard and your neighbor's.

 The Benefits of Neighbors Joining Their Yards